 In Singapore, best practices in governance are set out in the Code of Governance for Charities and Institutions of a Public Character (IPC) ("the Charity Council Code") issued by the Charity Council in November 2007.
 The Code is not mandatory but charities and IPCs are encouraged to follow the code and explain any deviations from it.
-The Charity Council also launched an online Governance Evaluation Checklist designed to help charities and IPCs self-evaluate the extent they have complied with essential guidelines in the Charity Council Code.

-Caritas Singapore has also developed its own code of governance ("the Caritas Singapore Code") which builds upon the Charity Council Code, setting out its implementation of the principles where appropriate and adding in the Catholic ethos.
-The Caritas Singapore Code is available on its website.
+In the last year, Caritas Singapore has been developing its own code of governance ("the Caritas Singapore Code") which builds upon the Charity Council Code, setting out its implementation of the principles where appropriate and adding in the Catholic ethos.
+The Caritas Singapore Code was finalised in October 2008 and has since been made available on its website.

-For the purpose of this report, Caritas Singapore's compliance of and explanations for any deviations from the Charity Council Code are provided below.
-In addition, the Governance Evaluation Checklists of Caritas Singapore and CSCC Agape Fund can be viewed on the Charity portal at www.charities. gov.sg.
+For the purpose of this report, the Council's compliance of and explanations for any deviations from the Charity Council Code are provided below.